 *Chris Martin had a poor game against Ireland in Dublin the previous season, where he had fluffed two high kicks.
 Thankfully for Bath, he had the character to shrug off this memory and continue at his impressive best for Bath.

 Kevin Coughlan (Bristol Evening Post 16th September (Extracts)

 “This was supposed to have been a nostalgic farewell for Leicester’s England and Lions centre Clive Woodward.

 But ruthless Bath wrecked the party and left Woodward’s team-mates wishing they could join him on the plane to Australia after a record defeat.”

 “Such was the dominance of the forwards that Paul Simpson could afford to stand out of the rucks and mauls, setting up one attack after another.”

 (Editor’s Note:- Shades of revolutionary changes in play, to follow some ten years hence)

 v Pontypridd, Home, Won 45-29.
-J Palmer, D Trick (Tx2), A Thomas, J Guscott (T), A Swift (left field injured), S Barnes (1dg & 5g), C Stanley (T), R Lee (T), Mark Roberts, D Sole, J Morrison, N Redman, N Maslen, K Withey, D Egerton (Tx3) Replacements – B Trevaskis & G Chilcott – Trevaskis replaced Palmer & Chilcott replaced Roberts
+J Palmer, D Trick (Tx2), A Thomas, J Guscott (T), A Swift (left field injured), S Barnes (1dg & 5g), C Stanley (T), R Lee (T), M Rhydderch-Roberts, D Sole, J Morrison, N Redman, N Maslen, K Withey, D Egerton (Tx3) Replacements – B Trevaskis & G Chilcott – Trevaskis replaced Palmer & Chilcott replaced Roberts

 Not for the first time, an Anglo-Pontypridd encounter had some torrid moments.
 After the match, Bath officials were considering an official protest after a severe head wound to Bath University student, hooker, Mark Roberts.
 Ironically, he had been a Pontypridd player the previous season!